CVliner/net-cat/README.md

 - If a Client leaves the chat, the rest of the Clients must not disconnect.
 - If there is no port specified, then set as default the port 8989.
 Otherwise, program must respond with usage message: `[USAGE]: ./TCPChat $port`

-### Instructions

-- Your project must be written in **Go**
-- Start TCP server, listen and accept connections
-- Your project must have Go-routines
-- Your project must have channels or Mutexes
-- Maximum 10 connections
-- The code must respect the [**good practices**](../good-practices/README.md)
-- It is recommended to have **test files** for [unit testing](https://go.dev/doc/tutorial/add-a-test) both the server connection and the client.

-- You have to be able to handle the errors from server side and client side

-### Allowed packages

-- io
-- log
-- os
-- fmt
-- net
-- sync
-- time
-- bufio
-- errors
-- strings
-- reflect

 ### Usage

 ```console